Delaware Valley Chapter of the North American Rock Garden Society

 We are a group of gardeners immersed in the world of rock gardening.
 We are eager to share our interests, knowledge, and plants with others.

 Through meetings, garden tours, plant sales, and workshops, our group provides members with the opportunity to dig deeper into gardening.
 We are interested in plant cultivation and propagation.
-Our members enjoy rock gardens, alpine gardens, troughs and other containers, raised beds, bog gardens, sand or scree beds, woodland gardens, native plant gardens, and more.
+Our members enjoy rock gardens, alpine gardens, troughs and other containers, raised beds, bog gardens, gravel gardens, woodland gardens, native plant gardens, and more.

 Our location is the greater Philadelphia area.
-Membership is open to all; annual dues are $15 for an individual and $20 for a household.
+Membership is open to all, and the first year of membership is free.
 Download a membership form.

 Meetings